Batman: War Games

-"War Games" is a 2004-2005 major storyline comic book story arc published by DC Comics that ran in its Batman family of titles, Detective Comics, Legends of the Dark Knight, Nightwing, Batman: Gotham Knights, Robin, Batgirl, Catwoman, Batman, and Gotham Central.
+"War Games" is a 2004-2005 major storyline comic book story arc published by the comic book publishing company DC Comics that ran in its Batman family of titles, Detective Comics, Legends of the Dark Knight, Nightwing, Batman: Gotham Knights, Robin, Batgirl, Catwoman, Batman, and Gotham Central.
 The storyline, which was published from October 2004 until January 2005, was preceded by a prologue that appeared in Batman: The 12 Cent Adventure.

 Synopsis

-The plot revolves around a gang war involving all the major criminal groups in Gotham.
+The plot revolves around a gang war involving all the major criminal groups in Gotham City.
 It starts with one of Batman's most ambitious contingency plans for a possible outbreak of uncontrollable gang violence, Batman developed an elaborate scenario that would unite all of Gotham's underworld under a single crime boss: Matches Malone, who is really an alias of Batman himself.

-This plan is discovered by Stephanie Brown, who was serving as Batman's sidekick, Robin, at the time, and who was unaware that Malone and Batman were one and the same, believing that he was simply an employee of Batman.
-When Brown is fired from the Robin position, she attempts to regain Batman's trust and confidence by implementing the contingency plan without Batman's knowledge or participation.
-Thus, Matches Malone is not present when Brown, having returned to her former identity of Spoiler, assembles the leaders of all of the gangs into one place.
-The meeting ends disastrously, with numerous crime bosses and henchmen killed (including Lew Moxon, Hellhound, Silver Monkey and NKVDemon III) and all of the gangs in Gotham going to war with one another.
+This plan is discovered by Stephanie Brown, who was serving as Batman's sidekick Robin at the time, and who was unaware that Malone and Batman were one and the same, believing that he was simply an employee of Batman.
+When Stephanie is fired from the Robin position, she attempts to regain Batman's trust and confidence by implementing the contingency plan without Batman's knowledge or participation.
+Thus, Malone is not present when Stephanie, having returned to her former identity of Spoiler, assembles the leaders of all of the gangs into one place.
+The meeting ends disastrously, with numerous crime bosses and henchmen killed (including Lew Moxon, Hellhound, Silver Monkey, and NKVDemon) and all of the gangs in Gotham going to war with one another.

-In the chaos of the citywide gang war, the crime lord Black Mask seizes control of all the gangs by kidnapping Stephanie and torturing her for the information she possesses, and becomes the most powerful crime lord of Gotham City.
-Stephanie would seemingly die from her torture at Black Mask's hands, a tragedy for which Batman holds himself responsible.
+During the gang war, the crime lord Black Mask seizes control of all the gangs by kidnapping Stephanie and torturing her for the information she possesses, and becomes the most powerful crime lord of Gotham City.
+Stephanie is seemingly killed, for which Batman holds himself responsible.